trans-travel/trans-travel/us/ky.md

    their religious beliefs.
  * Conversion therapy is allowed for both children and adults (updated March 30, 2025).
+ * Trans medical care cannot be funded by the state or any government division such as a public university (updated March 30, 2025).
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before